 - breathing training

-Pulmonary rehabilitation usually takes place in an outpatient clinic or a hospital on an outpatient basis, with other patients.
+Pulmonary rehabilitation usually takes place with other patients in an outpatient clinic or a hospital on an outpatient basis.
 This group setting can help you build a support network with other people who have IPF, while at the same time strengthening and improving your lung function.

 - respiratory therapists